Booker T. Washington High School (Virginia): History

 Booker T. Washington High School was named in honor of Booker T. Washington who was an African-American educator, author, orator, and adviser to presidents of the United States.
 In April 1911, when the Norfolk School Board agreed to allow one year of high school at the site of John T. West Elementary School.
 For each of the next three years, a grade was added culminating in the State Board of Educations approval.
 Thus Washington became Virginia first accredited public high school for African-Americans.

 In 1915 the high school was moved to Princess Anne Road, where Norfolk Mission College had been located and adopted the name Booker T. Washington High School.
 In 1917, Booker T. Washington High School became Virginia’s first accredited public high school for African Americans.
 A new building opened on Virginia Beach Boulevard in 1924.
 There were 1,750 students in grades 7–12 and 63 teachers.
 The school became known as The Mighty Booker T, and the athletic teams were nicknamed The Fighting Bookers.

-In 1974, the school moved into a new facility, which was built for $8 million.
-The school marching band Marching Bookers was the first African-American Marching Band to perform in a televised presidential inauguration parade, when they performed for President Harry Truman in 1949.
+In 1974, the school moved into a new facility on Park Avenue, which was built for $8 million and has remained there ever since.
+The school marching band, the Marching Bookers was the first African-American Marching Band to perform in a televised presidential inauguration parade, when they performed for President Harry Truman in 1949.
 The band also performed in both of President Eisenhower's inauguration parades.
 They also performed in the 2014 Virginia governor inauguration parade.